Skip to content

 What should I eat in France?
 It’s helpful to understand French dining etiquette before eating out.

 What are some safety essentials I should pack for France?
-While I found France to be relatively safe, I always travel with Clever Travel Companion Pickpocket-Proof Garments and a Vigilant Personal Alarm.
+While I found France to be relatively safe, I always travel with Clever Travel Companion Pickpocket-Proof Garments and a She’s Birdie Personal Safety Alarm.

 What language do they speak in France?
 French, though we found many people spoke some English.
 Just make sure to understand pleasantries when interacting with locals!